h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 The interpretability knob is adjustable.
 The higher the interpretability, the simpler the features the main modeling routine will extract from the dataset.
 If the interpretability is high enough, then a monotonically constrained model will be generated.

 2\.
-For this tutorial update the following experiment settings so that they match the image below:
+For this self-paced course update the following experiment settings so that they match the image below:
 - **Accuracy : 4**
 - **Time: 3**
 - **Interpretability: 4**